carlos-lorenzo/solar-kit/README.md

-# solarkit
+# solarkit (Part of the BPhO Computational challenge 2023 submission.)
-Tool to visualise and perform calculation on a solar system.
-Part of BPhO Computational challenge 2023 submission.
+## A tool to easily visualise and perform calculation on a solar system.
+The solutions for all challenges are embed but also provides the tools to tinker around and build new, original simulations

+It was built as the first part of a two part subimission for the challenge.
+My idea is to create a website using django to allow anyone to use the simulation.
+Having this package will ensure clean, backend code that will do the work in just a couple of lines.

+### Challenges
+* Visualise a solar system
+* Visualise the solar system, animated
+* Spinograph
+* Heliocentric model

+### Personal aditions
+* Tool to create, save & load a custom solar system
+* Save the model output to an image
+* Spinogrpah, animated